mohamedallam13/fantabulous-CLI-SQL-Employee-Tracker/README.md

 ## Features

 * Easy to use application, intutive journey
+* A file that stores the logins of the SQL DB is used in order not to have to login each time, only once in case the file is empty
 * Add, delete and update employees, roles and departments
 * Display all Employees, roles and departments
 * Display aggregate salaries by department, as well as employees by managers